debbdeb/NarrateAStory/README.md

 The platform supports collaborative data storytelling and knowledge sharing across several domains:

 - 🏛️ **Cultural Heritage**
-  *e.g., documentation of historic sites, traditions, and practices*
+  *e.g., documentation of rare historic sites, traditions, and practices*

 - 🎓 **Education**
-  *e.g., agent-based simulations and data-driven learning environments*
+  *e.g., data-driven learning environments*

-NarrateAStory.com is intended to support **research, education, and public engagement**, and is not designed for decision-making use.
+NarrateAStory.com is intended to support **research, education, and public engagement for rare heritage**, and is not designed for decision-making use.

 ---